 Some pool alarms float on the pool water’s surface and pick up on disturbances in the water caused by people or animals entering the water.
 There are also sub-surface alarms that you can permanently install that work similarly to the surface alarms.
 You can read my guides on pool alarms 101 and the best pool alarms for more tips and recommendations.

 Gate Alarms – These are a type of alarm that you install directly on a pool gate if you have one.
 Gate alarms sound once the gate has been open for a few seconds.
 The alarms feature a button you can push so adults can go in and out freely without the alarm going off.

 However, ensure you install the gate alarm high enough so children can’t reach it and press the button themselves to turn off the alarm.

 Door Alarms – As the name suggests, you install door alarms on doors and windows leading to a pool area.
 The alarm will sound anytime the door or window opens unless someone pushes the override button.

 Some alarms go off immediately when the door is open others have a built-in delay of several seconds to give you time to override it, but again you have to make sure the alarm is out of the reach of children, so they can’t push the button themselves.

-There are certain advantages and disadvantages to each type of safety covers.
+There are certain advantages and disadvantages to each type of safety cover.

 Mesh covers require less maintenance because debris tends to blow off, and rain and snow can drain through the mesh.
 Also, water won’t collect on these covers eliminating shallow water hazards since it only takes about two inches of water to pose a drowning risk.
-Mesh covers also tend to be lighter than solid ones, so they are easier to put on or remove.
+Mesh covers also tend to be lighter than solid ones, making them easier to put on or remove.